Student Loan repayment guide 2024

 What is the interest rate on Plan 1 Student Loans?

-The interest rate for Plan 1 loans is usually set each September (keep reading, because it's not as cut and dry as that) and is always at whichever is lowest between:
+Generally, the interest rate is set each September and is whichever is lowest between:

 Unlike Plan 2 loans, the interest rate on Plan 1 loans is always the same whether you're studying or have graduated, and isn't affected by how much you're earning either.

-Of course, as you may have seen on the news, the Bank of England's base rate can change throughout the year.
-If and when this happens, the interest rate on Plan 1 Student Loans can change before its usual September review.
+As the Bank of England's base rate can change throughout the year, the interest rate on Plan 1 Student Loans can change before its usual September review.

 How much are Plan 1 Student Loan repayments?